LinuxLovah/TuxTwitchTalker/README.md

 In essence, anyone can use TuxTwitchTalker, but I don't want a company (like Streamlabs) to take it and sell it as a commercial product.
 It will ALWAYS be free and open source.

-Prerequisites
+Creating An Account For Your Bot
 ---
-Unless you are going to run your bot as your username, which might be confusing to viewers, you may want to create a completely separate Twitch account for your bot to log in as and[register your bot with Twitch](https://dev.twitch.tv/docs/authentication#registration) to get the OAuth token you will need to put in the configuration file.

-Installation
+While not strictly necessary, it's a good idea to make a separate Twitch account for your bot, so you can control its access, and it's less confusing for your viewers when bot messages come from a separate user.

+1. Go to https://www.twitch.tv and set up a new separate account.
+If you don't want to log out of your current account, open up an incognito window and set up the new account in that.
+2. [Register your bot with Twitch](https://dev.twitch.tv/docs/authentication#registration).
+Make sure to record the client_id that it returns.
+It will be needed for future releases of TuxTwitchTalker.
+3. The library I use for chat communications, [tmi.js](https://tmijs.com/), requires an oAuth token that you will need to put in your TuxTwitchTalker configuration file.
+In a browser logged in as your bot, go to https://twitchapps.com/tmi/ and it will give you an oAuth token.
+Make note of it.

+Installing TuxTwitchTalker
 ---
 To take full advantage of TuxTwitchTalker's features, it should be installed on your streaming computer.
 You can install it on any computer, but some functionality, like playing media over stream, won't be sent to your broadcast.